 The nuclear fuel cycle encompasses all activities associated with the use of uranium for operating research reactors and nuclear power generation.

-It starts with the mining of uranium and ends with the disposal of nuclear waste.
-There is also the optionality of reprocessing used fuel to separate out the waste from the unused uranium which can be refabricated into MOX fuel for reuse.
+The nuclear fuel cyle starts with the mining of uranium and ends with the disposal of nuclear waste.
+There is also the option of reprocessing used fuel to separate out the waste from the unused uranium which can be refabricated into MOX fuel for reuse in reactors.

 To prepare uranium for use in a nuclear reactor, it undergoes the steps of mining and milling, conversion, enrichment and fuel fabrication.
 These steps make up the 'front end' of the nuclear fuel cycle.